MicrosoftDocs/VBA-Docs/api/Publisher.ScratchArea.Shapes.md

 ## Remarks

-For information about returning a single member of a collection, see  **Returning an Object from a Collection**.
+For information about returning a single member of a collection, see [Returning an object from a collection](../publisher/concepts/returning-an-object-from-a-collection-publisher.md).

 ## Example